ItachGal/galitach.github.io/READMEMM.md

 *   **Ads Keep the App Free:** To support the App's development and keep it free for everyone, we show ads through our partner, Google AdMob.

-*   **Third-Party Data Collection:** Google AdMob is the only third party that may collect data through our App to serve you relevant ads.
+*   **Third-Party Data Collection:** Google AdMob (and it's mediation) is the only third party that may collect data through our App to serve you relevant ads.

 ---